FHantke/brave-browser-wiki/Brave-Sync-v2.md

 ## Differences from chromium sync
 1. Enforce client side encryption
 2. Doesn't require sign-in to use sync (we use the same "Sync Chain" concept from v1)
-3. Uses a Brave-operated sync server
+3. Uses a Brave-operated sync server so no data is sent to Google servers

 ### Authentication